-Fig. 14: Instantaneous velocity vector plot of
+Fig. 14: Instantaneous velocity vector plot of (a) LES2 simulation & (b) PIV measurement

-(a) LES2 simulation & (b) PIV measurement Calculating an accurate flow pattern in the molten steel pool is interesting, but understanding its consequences on defect formation is more practical.
+B.G.
+Thomas, Brimacombe Lecture, 59th Electric Furnace Conf., Pheonix, AZ, 2001, Iron & Steel Soc., pp. 3-30 Calculating an accurate flow pattern in the molten steel pool is interesting, but understanding its consequences on defect formation is more practical.
 The power of computational models is their ability to include other phenomena such as the convection of superheat, two-phase flow effects from argon gas injection, and the motion and entrapment of inclusion particles.

-As an example, Fig. 15 ^[27] simulates what happens to 15,000 inclusion particles that are suddenly added into the flow through the nozzle ports.
-These particles actually represent plastic beads in the water model, with a density of 988 kg/m3, chosen to approximate the flotation velocity of 300 μ m alumina inclusions in steel ^[28].
+As an example, Fig. 15 [27] simulates what happens to 15,000 inclusion particles that are suddenly added into the flow through the nozzle ports.
+These particles actually represent plastic beads in the water model, with a density of 988 kg/m, chosen to approximate the flotation velocity of 300 $\mu$ m alumina inclusions in steel [28].
 Note how the particles travel with the jet to the narrow face (1.6s).
 At the same time, they gradually float upward (2.6s).
 After impinging on the narrow face, they split into 2 groups (10s) which move into the upper and lower recirculation zones.
 Within two minutes, they are well-mixed with the liquid.

-Examples of the paths taken by individual particles are shown in Fig. 16^[27].
+Examples of the paths taken by individual particles are shown in Fig. 16[27].
 Some particles (upper left) circulate in the upper roll and touch the top surface, where they are likely removed.
 Other particles circulate in the upper zone (lower left), the short circuit flow region (upper right), or the lower zone (lower right) but eventually end up deep in the caster, where they likely are trapped to form internal defects.